pyeve/eve/docs/index.rst

 human beings.
 It allows to effortlessly build and deploy highly customizable, fully featured RESTful Web Services.

-Eve is powered by Flask_, Redis_, Cerberus_, Events_ and offers support for
+Eve is powered by Flask_, Cerberus_, Events_ and MongoDB_.
+Support for
-both MongoDB_ and SQL data storage backends [*]_ as well as Redis_ for rate limiting support.
+SQL-Alchemy, Elasticsearch and Neo4js as alternate backends is provided by community extensions_.

 The codebase is thoroughly tested under Python 2.6, 2.7, 3.3, 3.4 and PyPy.